If your churn reduction efforts make you feel like Sisyphus, you’re not alone.

 Performing a churn calculation

-The churn rate formula is calculated by dividing the number of customers you lost in a set period of time by the number of customers you started that period with.
+The churn rate formula is calculated by dividing the number of lost customers across a set period of time by the number of customers you started that period with.

 Customer churn (%) = (Users at the beginning of the period – Users at the end of period) ÷ Users at the beginning of the period